Invisible-Cities-Agency/sanity-staging-security/CONTRIBUTING.md

 ### Code Style

-We follow POCMA's TypeScript philosophy:
+We follow enterprise TypeScript best practices:

 1. **No `any` types** - Use branded unknown types for external data
 2. **Runtime validation** - Use Zod for API boundaries